ehrlich89/forensics/README.md

 ```

 #### Relution campaigns
-Get informed about triggered actions by registering the appropriate listeners:
+Get informed about triggered actions by registering the corresponding listeners:

 ```java
 // Get informed about to campaign actions.